 - Green Sorrel is a heat sensitive plant and grows best at 18 - 24 °C / 64 - 75 °F.

 Harvest its green leaves all at once or individually, it is up to you.

-Use all your Sorrel before two months, only then it has the best taste and the highest nutritional value.
+Use all your Sorrel before two months.
+At this point, it has the best taste and the highest nutritional value.
 Later it may become bitter and not edible as a raw leaf.